vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### Does this impact VMware vSphere 6.5 or 6.7?

 Yes.
-Products that are past their End of General Support dates are generally not evaluated as part of security advisories.
-However, the last update for vSphere 6.7 contains updates to resolve this issue.
-There will not be an update for vSphere 6.5.
+Products that are past their End of General Support dates are not evaluated as part of security advisories.
 If your organization has extended support please use those processes to request assistance.

 ### Do I have to update to vCenter 8.0.3 to receive this patch?